chriswebb09/chriswebb09.github.io/_posts/2017-03-28-creating-delegates-with-swift.md

 This is relatively straight forward.
-We have a class protocol called MainViewDelegate which specifies the method: func searchButtonTappedWithTerm(with searchTerm: String) To be able to use this delegate in code we need to add it our MainView as a weak optional property.
+We have a class protocol called MainViewDelegate which specifies the method:

+func searchButtonTappedWithTerm(with searchTerm: String)

+To be able to use this delegate in code we need to add it our MainView as a weak optional property.
 Why weak?
-Because we don't want to have our ViewController and delegate locked in a strong reference cycle that does stays in memory without being deallocated.
+Because we don't want to have our ViewController and delegate locked in a strong reference cycle that stays in memory without being deallocated.
 That's a great way to cause a memory leak.

 {% highlight swift linenos %}
 class MainView: UIView {